 Blackjack Switch

-There are over one hundred variations of 21 but Blackjack Switch is undoubtedly among the most enticing ones.
+There are over one hundred variations of 21, but Blackjack Switch is undoubtedly one of the most enticing.
 This variant of blackjack was created by gambling expert Geoff Hall, who came up with the idea while playing a game of regular blackjack.

-During one of his betting sessions, Hall observed that when he spread his action to two spots, he often ended up with two very weak hands that bore a significant improvement if only he had the opportunity to switch their top cards (something which is not allowed in traditional blackjack).
+During one of his betting sessions, Hall observed that when he spread his action to two spots, he often ended up with two very weak hands that could significantly improve if only he had the opportunity to switch their top cards (something that is not allowed in traditional blackjack).

-Hall introduced an earlier version of his Blackjack Switch at the annual Global Gaming Expo show in Las Vegas in the fall of 2000.
-The variation made its official debut in February 2001 when it was installed in Iowa’s Harvey’s Casino (presently Harrah’s).
+Hall introduced an earlier version of his Blackjack Switch at the annual Global Gaming Expo in Las Vegas in the fall of 2000.
+The variation made its official debut in February 2001 when it was installed in Iowa’s Harvey’s Casino (now Harrah’s).

-But it was not until 2003 when the game really took off.
-Hall tweaked his blackjack variation and included an additional rule which stipulated that the dealer and the player push when the dealer’s hand total is 22.
+But the game did not really take off until 2003.
+Hall tweaked his blackjack variation and included an additional rule stipulating that the dealer and the player push when the dealer’s hand total is 22.

 This modified version of Blackjack Switch first appeared in Las Vegas’ Four Queens Casino in 2003 and became an instant success among gamblers.
-Today, Blackjack Switch is widely available across landbased casinos worldwide but you can also enjoy it online on gambling sites powered by the software supplier Playtech.
-Read on for further clarifications on its rules, house edge, and strategy.
+Today, Blackjack Switch is widely available across land-based casinos worldwide, but you can also enjoy it online on gambling sites powered by the software supplier Playtech.
+Read on for more details about its rules, house edge, and strategy.

 The Rules of Blackjack Switch

-Rules of Blackjack SwitchBlackjack Switch borrows most of its main rules from the traditional game of blackjack but there are quite a few differences.
+Rules of Blackjack SwitchBlackjack Switch borrows most of its main rules from the traditional game of blackjack, but there are quite a few differences.
 The game is usually played with six or eight full decks dealt out of a shoe.
 The table layout is different because there are two betting boxes per player instead of one.
-Respectively, each participant in the game is required to play two hands simultaneously.
-The two bets are equal in size despite the fact the outcomes of the hands are resolved separately.
+Consequently, each participant in the game is required to play two hands simultaneously.
+The two bets are equal in size, even though the outcomes of the hands are resolved separately.

 During the initial deal, each player receives two hands with the cards dealt face up.
 The dealer receives one upcard and one hole card.
-After side bets are resolved, the dealer asks each participant in the game whether or not they want to switch the top cards of their two hands.
+After side bets are resolved, the dealer asks each participant whether they want to switch the top cards of their two hands.

-Suppose, for example, you are dealt stiff hands like Q-4 and 6-J against a dealer’s 6.
-You can significantly improve your chances of winning if you switch the top cards, i.e. the 4 and the J. This way, you improve your first hand to a solid total of 20 and have the opportunity to make a potentially successful double down on the second hand whose total is now 10.
+Suppose, for example, you are dealt stiff hands such as Q-4 and 6-J against a dealer’s 6.
+You can significantly improve your chances of winning if you switch the top cards, i.e., the 4 and the J. This way, you improve your first hand to a solid total of 20 and have the opportunity to make a potentially successful double down on the second hand, whose total is now 10.

 Rules for Blackjack Switch